😩 Struggling to sleep? ShutEye® might be the answer! 👍

 In the ShutEye App®, you can opt for sounds like:

-4. Having your partner change their sleep position
+4. Have your partner change their sleep position

 6. Wear headphones or earplugs

-Another most tried way to muffle or lessen the sawing wood of your partner is to buy yourself noise-reducing or noise-canceling headphones or earplugs and make your nights pleasant.
+Another common way to muffle or lessen the snores of your partner is to buy yourself noise-reducing or sleep headphones or earplugs.
+Blocking out the sounds from your environment can help to make your nights more pleasant and promote better sleep quality.

-How Does Sleeping With a Snorer Negatively Impact Your Health?
+How Can Someone’s Snores Negatively Impact Your Health?

-Sleepless nights ultimately lead to resentment and negatively impact your health.
-In fact, a night with less than 6 hours of sleep leads to obesity, and less than 5 hours leads to an increase in mortality risk by 15%.
+Snoring can cause sleep disruptions which may contribute to sleep deprivation.
+In the long term, this may lead to various health implications.
+For example, a night with less than 6 hours of sleep leads to obesity, and less than 5 hours leads to an increase in mortality risk by 15% [4], [5].

 • High blood pressure